mDyingStar/movie-portal/README.md

 ```
 npm i
 ```
 3. For local development, it is necessary for you to register an account at https://www.themoviedb.org/ and thus receive an API key.
-Once a CI/CD pipeline is set up and the website is hosted in the cloud, the owner of the repository will store an API key for the production environment in a cloud key-value store.
 Please do not share or push your API key to prevent potential abuse.

 4. After Registering an account you find your API key under settings: